mrled/keymap.click/docs/devnotes.md

 # Active to do items

+Here are some release milestones.

+Release: dev preview:

+* Improve diagram lines
+* Decide on a final name

+Release: 1.0

+* Add a guide
+* Add content for all the keys I want
+* Add place for more general info

+## Add a guide

+A new user lands on this page.
+What should they click on?
+Why should they care?

+## Decide on a final name

+I have always hated 'keyblay'.
+What should I call it instead?

+## Nicer looking key references inside the info panel

+* Make the `<kbd>` elements look like mini keys from the board above?
+* For non-`<kbd>` references, put a tiny rectangular key that looks like a small key from above off to the side?

 ## Improve the app title bar thing

 * Take up as little vertical space as possible